Skip to main content

 Choose good quality content

 Not all screen time is the same.
-Think about what the device is and what is being used for when setting limits, you may allow more time on devices used for homework than devices used for gaming.
-Across your devices, look for apps and content that are age-specific.
-App stores have age guidelines and streaming services such as Netflix and Disney+ advise age ratings on their content.
+Think about what the device is and what it is used for when setting limits; you may allow more time on devices used for homework than on devices used for gaming.
+Across your devices, look for age-specific apps and content.
+App stores have age guidelines, and streaming services such as Netflix and Disney+ display age ratings for their content.
 Watching or playing together can also help you understand what your child is using their devices for.

 Set a good example

-Children copy what they see, particularly with technology.
+Children copy what they see, particularly when it comes to technology.
 Use screen time limits and routines to show them that screens aren’t the most important thing.
 Set time to talk to each other, play board games, go for a walk, or read together.
 If the adults in your house use screens in a balanced way, your child is more likely to do the same.

 Have screen-free zones

-To help support the limits and routines of screen time it is a good idea to choose parts of your house where screens aren’t allowed, this could be the lounge, dinner table, or bedrooms.
+To help support limits and routines around screen time,, it is a good idea to choose areas of your house where screens aren’t allowed; this could be the lounge, dinner table, or bedrooms.
 This encourages taking breaks from screens and supports time together without devices.
-Keeping screens out of the bedroom can encourage relaxation and help support healthy sleep routines, using devices in bed and before sleeping can interfere with sleep cycles.
+Keeping screens out of the bedroom can encourage relaxation and help support healthy sleep routines; using devices in bed and before sleeping can interfere with sleep cycles.

 Encourage traditional activities

-Encouraging traditional activities such as playing with toys or playing outside, reading, drawing, helping with cooking, or playing board games promotes fun without technology and helps to support social skills, motor skills, attention span and overall health.
+Encouraging traditional activities such as playing with toys or playing outside, reading, drawing, helping with cooking, or playing board games promotes fun without technology and supports social skills, motor skills, attention span, and overall health.

 Tech tools

-You can use the tools of devices to set screen time limits, these often require passcodes to be changed so you can safely set limits that your child cannot change.
-These features are normally found in the settings of the device and are called things such as ‘parental controls’, ‘screen time and limits’ or ‘digital wellbeing’.
-If you are unsure where they are, you can google something such as ‘set Nintendo switch screen time’ and there will be a guide on how to set this on each device you search.
+You can use the tools on devices to set screen time limits; these often require a passcode change, so you can set limits your child cannot change.
+These features are normally found in the device's settings and are called things such as ‘parental controls’, ‘screen time and limits’, or ‘digital wellbeing’.
+If you are unsure where they are, you can Google something such as ‘set Nintendo Switch screen time ’, and there will be a guide on how to set this on each device you search.

 Open communications

-You can talk to your child about their experiences on their devices, talk about their favourite games, videos or apps.
+You can talk to your child about their experiences on their devices and their favourite games, videos, or apps.
 You can use this to support the limits and routines for screen time and have open conversations about online experiences and safety.
-These conversations can also help you to understand their online world and what they are using their devices for.
+These conversations can also help you understand their online world and what they use their devices for.

-It is important to remember that managing screen time limits and routines is not about stopping use of screens or saying no to screens, it is about finding a healthy balance.
-By setting clear limits and routines for devices, encouraging and supporting traditional activities and having open communications with your child, you support healthy habits and routines.
+It is important to remember that managing screen time limits and routines is not about stopping screen use or saying no to screens; it is about finding a healthy balance.
+By setting clear limits and routines for devices, encouraging and supporting traditional activities, and maintaining open communication with your child, you support healthy habits and routines.

 Support